Adults

 3 Regular exercise

-Physical activity of any kind can improve your mood, energy levels, and cognitive functioning.
+Physical activity in menopause can improve your mood, energy levels, and cognitive functioning.
 Try to get at least 30 minutes of physical activity on most days of the week.
+While your doctor can provide specific guidance, it's generally important for women in menopause to include strength and balance exercises in their routine.

 4 A healthy diet

-Eating a nutrient-rich diet supports brain health and can alleviate some menopausal symptoms.
+Eating a nutrient-rich "menopause diet" supports brain health and can alleviate some menopausal symptoms.

-To sum up, it’s important to know that the changes you’re experiencing are normal, not a sign of neurological problems.
-However, symptoms such as mood swings or forgetting words can be frustrating, agitating, and stressful.
+To sum up, it’s important to know that the changes you’re experiencing are normal, not a sign of dementia or other neurological problems.
+However, symptoms such as mood swings or forgetting words can be frustrating and stressful.
 Recognizing these challenges and learning how to manage them can help women maintain effective communication in their personal and professional lives.

 Using any of the above tips can promote relaxation, boost mood, and increase energy levels.
 Speech therapy can also be a valuable resource during menopause.
 A speech therapist can teach you targeted strategies to manage and improve your communication challenges.

 At Expressable, you can work with a speech therapist who specializes in cognitive, professional, or social communication.
+Sessions are online, so you can attend from the comfort of home, at a time that's convenient for you.
 You don’t have to navigate these changes alone!
-Schedule a free consultation call with one of our specialists to learn more about how we can help.
+Start here and find a speech therapist who's right for you.